a-synchronous/rubico/README.md

 ```

 # Documentation
 rubico aims to hit the sweet spot between expressivity and interface surface area.
 There are 23 functions at the moment; this number is not expected to go up much more or at all.
-Instead, some methods will have property functions that represent the same signature (i.e. `map` vs `map.series`) but exhibit differences in behavior (i.e. `map` executes in parallel while `map.series` executes in series).
+Instead, some methods will have property functions that represent the same signature (i.e. `map` vs `map.series`)
+but exhibit differences in behavior (i.e. `map` executes in parallel while `map.series` executes in series).
+`map.pool({ size: 10 })` defines a `map` function constrained to 10 asynchronous operations at a given instant.

 **[series]** and **[parallel]** are tags to denote the asynchronous behavior of methods that accept multiple functions.

 All higher order functions accept sync or async functions; if all provided functions are synchronous, the entire execution is synchronous.

-Some functions have attribute functions that define different asynchronous behavior.
-For example, `map.pool({ size: 10 })` defines a `map` function constrained to 10 asynchronous operations at a given instant.

 ## function composition
  * [pipe](#pipe) [series] - chain functions together